-Why: In the event a crime is reported within the Clery geography (on campus, on public property, and non-campus property), a Timely Warning (called a Crime Alert) may be issued if, in the judgment of the Chief of Police or his designee, the crime is considered by the institution to represent a serious or continuing threat to students and employees.
+Why: In the event a crime is reported within the Clery geography (on campus, on public property, and non-campus property), a Timely Warning may be issued if, in the judgment of the Chief of Police or his designee, the crime is considered by the institution to represent a serious or continuing threat to students and employees.

-Crime Alerts are typically issued for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) crime classifications:
+Timely Warning are typically issued for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) crime classifications:

-- Murder/Non-Negligent Manslaughter - Aggravated Assault (cases involving assaults among known parties, such as two roommates fighting, resulting in aggravated injury, will be evaluated on a case-bycase basis to determine if the individual is believed to be an ongoing threat to the larger IVC community) - A string of Burglaries or Motor Vehicle Thefts that occur in reasonably proximity to one another. - Robbery involving force or violence (cases including pickpocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice, but will be assessed on a case-by-case basis)

-- Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known by the Chief of Police, or designee).
+- Murder/Non-Negligent Manslaughter - Aggravated Assault (cases involving assaults among known parties, such as two roommates fighting, resulting in aggravated injury, will be evaluated on a case-by- case basis to determine if the individual is believed to be an ongoing threat to the larger IVC community) - Several Burglaries or Motor Vehicle Thefts that occur in reasonable proximity to one another. - Robbery involving force or violence (cases including pickpocketing and purse snatching will typically not result in the issuance of a Timely Warning Notice, but will be assessed on a case-by-case basis) - Sexual Assault (considered on a case-by-case basis depending on the facts of the case, when and where the incident occurred, when it was reported, and the amount of information known by the Chief of Police, or designee).
 In cases involving sexual assault, which are often reported long after the incident occurred, there is no ability to distribute a "timely" warning notice to the community.
-All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - Major Incidents of Arson - Other Clery Crimes as determined necessary by the Chief of Police, or his designeein his absence
+All cases of sexual assault, including stranger and non-stranger/acquaintance cases, will be assessed for potential issuance of a Timely Warning Notice. - Major Incidents of Arson - Other Clery Crimes as determined necessary by the Chief of Police, or their designee in their absence

-Crime Alerts may also be posted for other crime classifications and locations, even though this is not required by the law, at the sole discretion of the Chief of Police or designee.
+Timely Warning Notices may also be posted for other crime classifications and locations, even though this is not required by the law, at the sole discretion of the Chief of Police or designee.